betagouv/ai-cli/README.md

 4. Create symlinks or generate config files
 5. Test thoroughly

+## 📚 Getting Started with AI Development

+To get the most out of this project and AI-assisted development in general, we recommend getting proper training in AI development practices.

+**We recommend [Melvynx's AI Blueprint training](https://aiblueprint.dev/?ref=aJmHMnVnfaK)** to understand how to best work with AI assistants and structure your projects for optimal AI collaboration.

 ## 🙏 Acknowledgments

 This project was heavily inspired by [@Melvynx](https://github.com/Melvynx)'s excellent [aiblueprint](https://github.com/Melvynx/aiblueprint).
 Thank you for paving the way!